PluralFusion/PolicyComposer/policies/employees_policy.md

 # Employees Policy

-Pact is committed to ensuring all workforce members actively address security and compliance in their roles at Pact.
+{{ company }} is committed to ensuring all workforce members actively address security and compliance in their roles at {{ company }}.
 As such, training is imperative to assuring an understanding of current best practices, the different types and sensitivities of data, and the sanctions associated with non-compliance.

 ## Applicable Standards from the HITRUST Common Security Framework